goeaway/CheckoutPaymentAPI/README.md

 Clone the repo, then pick one of the below options

 1. The API can be run in a docker container, follow instructions [here](https://github.com/goeaway/CheckoutPaymentAPI/blob/master/Deploy/README.md) to do so.
-2. Open the solution in VS2019 and run from there.
+2. Open the solution in VS2019 and run the `CheckoutPaymentAPI` project from there.

 It's best to use an application like Postman to interact with the API.
 When interacting with the API, add an `X-API-KEY` header to each request with either of the below keys: